Robert W. Fuller

 Moles was an expert in signal integrity as well as electromagnetic modeling and simulation.
 He also helped develop communications standards for the Internet.

 He earned a bachelor’s degree in electrical engineering at Queen Mary College, in London, and then moved to Canada to work as a radar engineer at Westinghouse, in Hamilton, Ont.
 He later moved to Massachusetts and worked for Honeywell, a manufacturer of automation and control systems, in Boston, and Data General, a computer firm in Westborough.
-Toward the end of his career he moved back to London and was a consultant at Signal Integrity Software before retiring in 2007.
+Toward the end of his career he worked for Signal Integrity Software before moving back to England in 2009 to retire.

 Life Member, 86; died 5 November